psons/tlog/README.md

-x - limit tasks pulled from a story to the maxTasks: value x - fix bug: in progress isn't in scrum currently. x - fix bug: write back obliterating all the other tasks in source story d - bug: pulling less than max_tasks from for example small story.md
+x - limit tasks pulled from a story to the maxTasks: value x - fix bug: in progress isn't in scrum currently. x - fix bug: write back obliterating all the other tasks in source story
-d - don't count xa against maxTasks read from a story d - limit the stories in an endeavor to those listed in the prioritized.md

 # Project notes
 Add more explanatory notes about the project.